kbairak/outbox/README.md

 ## TODOs

-- Find a way to distribute multiple workers
 - Console scripts for message relay and worker
+- Max retries
 - Don't retry immediately, implement a backoff strategy
-- Max retries
 - Dependency injection on listen
+- uv cache for github actions
 - Use msgpack (optionally) to reduce size
 - Use pg notify/listen to avoid polling the database